 Why so much fuss about these beneficial bacteria?
-Well these bacteria are in charge of for keeping the Nitrogen Cycle established in your tank.
+Well, these bacteria are in charge of keeping the Nitrogen Cycle established in your tank.
 Without them, ammonia will accumulate and kill your fish.
 Fish produce waste from the food they eat and uneaten food rots away.
 These produce ammonia which is very toxic to fish.
-Nitrosomonas bacteria eat the Ammonia and convert it into Nitrites which is a little less toxic for fish.
+Nitrosomonas bacteria eat the ammonia and convert it into Nitrites which is a little less toxic for fish.
 Nitrobacter bacteria then eat Nitrites and convert it into Nitrates which is far less toxic for fish.
 Water changes dilute Nitrates and live plants use Nitrates to grow.

 It is best to clean your filter once a month or if it isn’t visibly dirty then it can go for another month.

 One of the best ways on how to keep a betta fish tank clean is to keep track of the amount of Ammonia, Nitrites, and Nitrates present in your tank is by using a Master Test Kit.
 This will guide you in determining the water parameters for you to decide if the filter really needs to be cleaned.